- Developers have reported receiving the error message Browser: 'Chrome' was not found on your system in Cypress or Docker.

 C:\mklink /J "C:\Program Files\Google\Chrome\Application" "C:\Program Files \Google Chrome (Local)"

-- Hit Enter to complete the command.
+- Hit Enter to execute the command.

 This is a possible solution if you have Google Chrome installed somewhere other than the default folder, which is where Cypress looks for the browser.
 Creating a symbolic link (symlink) to the default folder will help Cypress locate Chrome.